How To Check the Temperature on a Turkey

 If you’re not familiar with turkey anatomy, look at it from above with the smaller neck cavity on top and the larger opening at the bottom.
 The little wings will be at the top close to the neck opening.
 The big, meaty legs — the thighs and drumsticks — will be at the bottom.
 The drumsticks stick out from the body and attach to the thigh at a joint, which in turn attach to the body of the turkey.

-In the picture above, the neck opening is to the right with the bottom to the left.
+In this picture, the neck opening is to the right with the bottom to the left.
 The turkey is breast-side up, so the thighs are a little under the drumsticks.
 To take the temperature, you might need to turn the turkey on its side.

 - Insert your instant-read thermometer into the thigh meat so that the thermometer is parallel to the body of the turkey.
 You should feel some resistance as it goes into the meat.
 If it suddenly slides very easy, that means you’ve poked through into the turkey cavity.
 If you hit something solid, that means you’ve come to a bone.
 In either case, pull back a little so the thermometer is in the meat of the thigh.

 - Also, make sure you know where the temperature sensor is on your thermometer.
 Some have it at the tip and others have it about half an inch above the tip.
 Position your thermometer in the thigh meat accordingly.